krishnanlab/teaching/2021-spring_compbio/learning-online.md

 * Assigned reviewers will view the video, provide feedback, and give scores.
 A detailed rubric will be provided ahead of time.
 * All of us will then meet via Zoom during the Finals hour – 12:45–2:45p – on April 29 to discuss all the projects.
 During this time, three others who are not assigned reviewers will ask questions they have prepared.

+>**Mental and Physical Health**
-### Finally, all the physical distancing we are doing to mitigate the spread of infection can lead to a lot of stress.
+>Finally, all the physical distancing we are doing to mitigate the spread of infection can lead to a lot of stress.
 The isolation is not great for mental health and the confinement is not great for physical health.
 To help you a little in mitigating these effects, here are some additional things we will do as a class.

 ## 9. Virtual Meetings with Your Learning Group
 Take advantage of the in-class learning groups you are part of.
 I am asking you to meet remotely with your learning group once every week – perhaps on Thursday or before class on Friday – over a video call.
 You can coordinate the time works for all of you and how you will do the video call.
 When you meet online, you can: